Let us know your views ...

 Our Patient Experience team are available on 01932 723553 or via the main switchboard number 01932 872000.

-The PALS service will now run Monday to Friday 9-5pm.
+The PALS service will now run Monday to Friday 9-4pm.
 Please note that the weekend service is no longer available, but patients and visitors can get information on those days from the main reception or hospital switchboard.
+Please do not leave a message outside these normal working hours.

 PALS can offer you on-the-spot advice and information when you have queries or difficulties about our services or the care you have received.